 - Salt — We’ll use just a little bit of salt to enhance the flavor of the sweetness

 - Walnuts — I toasted whole walnuts in the oven for 5 – 7 minutes (don’t bake them too long or they’ll burn).
 Then I let them cool and chopped them.
-I find toasted walnuts yields the most flavor.
+I find toasted walnuts yield the most flavor.
 If you don’t want a nut bread, simply leave them out or substitute some dark chocolate chips.

 Here’s what you don’t see in this recipe:

 - Vanilla extract — I use high-quality vanilla extract, but not with this banana bread.
-In fact, I’ve been guilty of adding vanilla extract out of habit, but it’s not necessary in a recipe as flavorful as a banana quick bread.
+In fact, I’ve been guilty of adding vanilla extract out of habit, but it’s not necessary for a recipe as flavorful as a banana quick bread.